jamesread/EMEA-SA2-Training/deployAtomicHosts.md

 # Lab Overview

 In this lab we are going to deploy some atomic hosts, explore Atomic, and setup an environment for a workload later in this training.
+We will be deploying 3 hosts, one will later become a master for services like kubernetes, and 2 will become nodes or "minions" in kubernetes terms.

+**Objective:** By the end of this lab you should have 3 atomic hosts updated to the latest version.

+**Estimated time:** 20 minutes

 #**Deployment**
 There are many ways to deploy an Atomic Host.
 In this lab, we provide guidance for OpenStack or local KVM.